217th New Jersey Legislature

 The 217th New Jersey Legislature began on January 12, 2016 and ended on January 9, 2018, in the last two years of the Governorship of Chris Christie.

 Background

-The elections for the Assembly were held on November 3, 2015, while elections for the Senate, and Assembly were held on November 5, 2013 alongside the 2013 New Jersey gubernatorial election.
-In the 2015 Assembly elections Democrats gained four seats in the assembly giving them over 50 seats in the Assembly.
+The elections for the Assembly were held on November 3, 2015, while elections for the Senate were held on November 5, 2013.
+In the 2015 Assembly elections, Democrats gained four seats in the Assembly, giving them 52 seats in the Assembly.
 The incumbents that lost re-election were Sam Fiocchi, Mary Pat Angelini, Caroline Casagrande, and Donna Simon.